Department of Agricultural and Environmental Engineering

 Following the recommendation of the Council for the Regulation of Engineering in Nigeria (COREN) Accreditation Team in 2002, the Senate of the then Rivers State University of Science and Technology approved the addition of the Environmental Engineering option to the academic curriculum of the Department of Agricultural Engineering and the change of name to Department of Agricultural and Environmental Engineering in 2003.
 In 2004, the Department received full accreditation from COREN and the National Universities Commission (NUC), which it has consistently retained until date.

-The Department has qualified resident and visiting academics in the five areas of specialization as well as emerging areas such as Precision Agriculture.
-It has a Farm Workshop equipped to handle tractor repair and maintenance, cutting, fitting, milling, and welding operations.
-The Department also has well-equipped laboratories situated between Chemical/Petrochemical and Civil Engineering laboratories.
-In addition to these, students of the Department have direct access to laboratories at the Faculty of Science, Institute of Pollution Studies, and laboratories of other engineering departments.
+The Department has qualified resident and visiting academics in all the areas of specialization as well as emerging areas such as Biosystems and Precision Agriculture.
+It has a Farm Workshop equipped to handle tractor repair and maintenance education, cutting, fitting, milling, and welding operations.
+The Department also has well-equipped soil and water/ environmental engineering, post-harvest processing and storage, and farm power and machinery laboratories.
+Additionally, students of the Department have direct access to laboratories at the Faculty of Science, Institute of Pollution Studies, and laboratories of other engineering departments.
 Students of the Department also get excellent support from enthusiastic academics and committed technical and secretarial staff.
 The Department focuses on professional practical elements of study and development of transferable skills, which our students need to function effectively in the industries.
 The multidisciplinary nature of the Department also increases the opportunities for social mobility of our graduates, which makes the Department unique.
-The Department joins the Management of the University to wish you the best as you join the journey of progress and success.
+The Department joins the Management of the University to wish you the best as you join us on the journey of progress and success.

 DUTIES AND RESPONSIBILITIES OF THE DEPARTMENT